MicrosoftDocs/win32/desktop-src/Virtual/msvm-settingsdefinestate.md

 ---
 title: Msvm\_SettingsDefineState class
-description: Associates a virtual system and its devices with instances of CIM\_SettingData representing the current settings that apply to these objects. ms.assetid: '86c1dc91-a2b6-4cf5-ac6f-1f3db63a6a11'
+description: Associates a virtual system and its devices with instances of CIM\_SettingData representing the current settings that apply to these objects. ms.assetid: 86c1dc91-a2b6-4cf5-ac6f-1f3db63a6a11
+keywords:
+- Msvm_SettingsDefineState class Hyper-V
-keywords: ["Msvm_SettingsDefineState class Hyper-V", "Msvm_SettingsDefineState class Hyper-V , described"]
+- Msvm_SettingsDefineState class Hyper-V , described
 topic_type:
 - apiref
 api_name: